Coronavirus: Ensure free movement of oxygen tankers across country, PM Modi tells states

 Hours after Modi’s meeting, Union Home Secretary Ajay Bhalla wrote to all the states and Union Territories, asking them to ensure smooth inter-city and interstate movement of oxygen suppliers, reported ANI.
 He also asked authorities to allow the movement of oxygen manufacturers without imposing any time restrictions on them.

-Bhalla said availability of adequate and uninterrupted supply of medical oxygen is an important pre-requisite for managing moderate and severe cases of Covid-19, and that with the increasing cases, the medical oxygen supplies will need to keep pace with the requirements of the states.
+Bhalla said the availability of adequate and uninterrupted supply of medical oxygen is an important pre-requisite for managing moderate and severe cases of Covid-19, and that with the increasing cases, medical oxygen supplies will need to keep pace with the requirements of states.

 The home secretary emphasised that medical oxygen is an essential public health commodity and any impediment in its supply in the country may critically impact the management of patients suffering from Covid-19.